ReadySetLaunch

 Demand Signal: Why It Matters and How to Validate It

 Demand is the single most-cited reason startups fail.
-Weighted heaviest for a reason: you can survive a rough execution, a weak channel, a soft monetisation pitch.
+Held to the sharpest evidential bar for a reason: you can survive a rough execution, a weak channel, a soft monetisation pitch.
 You cannot survive nobody wanting what you built.

 Demand validation is the difference between "people say this is a great idea" and "people signed up, pre-paid, or booked a pilot".
 The former is noise.
 The latter is signal.
 Most founders arrive at Launch Control with only stated interest - they've pitched the idea and people nodded.
 That's not demand.
 Demand is what someone does with their time, money, or calendar, not what they say over coffee.